iphysresearch/Survey4GWML/md/index.md

     - **[Ruan et al. (2021) [@2021RuanRapidSearchMassive] (2111.14546)]** - Rapid Search for Massive Black Hole Binary Coalescences Using Deep Learning
     - **[Lopac et al. (2022) [@2021LopacDetectionNonstationary] (IEEE Access)]** - Detection of Non-stationary GW Signals in High Noise from Cohen’s Class of Time-frequency Representations Using Deep Learning
     - **[Dahal (2022) [@2022DahalApplicationCommonSpatial] (2201.04086)]** - Application of Common Spatial Patterns in Gravitational Waves Detection

-## Low-latency source-properties (EM-bright)

-LIGO & Virgo provide two probabilities in low-latency. **[Chatterjee et al. (2020) [@chatterjee2020machine] (ApJ)]** The probability that there is a neutron star in the CBC system, P(HasNS).
-The probability that there exists tidally disrupted matter outside the final coalesced object after the merger, P(HasRemnant).
-Matched filter searches give point estimates of mass and spin but they have large errors!
-To solve this a machine learning classification is used. (scikit learn K nearest neighbours, also tried random forest).
-A training set is created by injecting fake signals into gravitational wave data and performing a search.
-This then produces a map between true values and matched filter search point estimates which is learnt by the classifier.

 ## Parameter Estimation (PE)